Following are a number of back-translations as well as a sample translation for translators of Psalm 119:31:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-he will uproot you from the land of the living.”
+but I will meditate (on) your testimony.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: